Meaoxixi/Meaoxixi/README.md

 I'm a Second-year Master's student in the [Interdisciplinary Intelligent Graphics Group (IIGG)](https://yang-group.github.io/#/) at Jilin University.

 I graduated from Jilin University in 2023 with a Bachelor's degree in Software Engineering.
-My research interests focus on computer vision and image processing.
-Right now, I'm working on image generation tasks with diffusion models.
-If you're also interested in this exciting work and looking for any kind of academic collaboration, let's team up and become research buddies!
+My research interests focus on computer vision and image generation.
+Right now, I'm working on the 3D reconstruction task of images with diffusion models.
+If you're looking for any kind of academic collaboration, let's team up and become research buddies👯!
 You're welcome to contact me at 📫`qianwang23@mails.jlu.edu.cn` 🍻 .

 # Research